ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

  |          -> /inc:incidents/inc:incident/inc:incident-no
 ~~~~

-After the root causes and impacts are determined, incident-resolve
+After the probable causes and impacts are determined, incident-resolve
 rpc can be used to resolve the incident (if the server can resolve
 it).
 How to resolve an incident instance is out of the scope of this
 document.